poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 library but it is library authors that are responsible for the names and changing them is a source-breaking change.

-This places additionial burden on library authors without offering them much: since users can just ignore the names authors are not able to rely on them to help with clarity and must instead often design around them.
+This places additional burden on library authors without offering them much: since users can just ignore the names authors are not able to rely on them to help with clarity and must instead often design around them.